Anaheim Felony DUI Lawyer

 DUI Causing Death

 This is the most serious form of felony DUI.
-If someone dies as a result of a DUI-related crash, prosecutors may charge you with vehicular manslaughter while intoxicated or even second-degree murder under the “Watson murder” rule if you had prior DUI convictions.
+If someone dies as a result of a DUI-related crash, prosecutors may charge you with vehicular manslaughter while intoxicated or even second-degree murder under the “Watson murder” rule if you have had prior DUI convictions.

 Felony DUI with Prior Felony